K0lb3/Romancing-SaGa-Re-univerSe-asset-downloader/README.md

 # Romancing SaGa Re;univerSe asset downloader

-A small project that downloads all assets of Romancing SaGa Re;univerSe and extracts them while it's at it.
+A small project that downloads all assets as well as the masterdata of Romancing SaGa Re;univerSe and extracts them while it's at it.

+The script updates the assets and even its own parameters on its own, so all you have to do is execute the download_assets.py script after every update to get the latest files.

 ## Script Requirements